 - Performance - beyond the clarity of the image, a gaming monitor must be able to keep up with the fast-paced action that video games often result in.
 Due to this, a proper gaming monitor will have a low response time (in most cases below 5ms) and a high refresh rate to ensure that the images that you are seeing on the screen are being processed as quickly as they are happening in the game.

-What To Consider Before Buying A Monitor Within This Budget
+What To Consider Before Buying A Gaming Monitor

 If you've done any research into the gaming monitor market so far, you probably have been overwhelmed with the number of models out there at all different price-points.